Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VRo-e6NnYpk.md

 ### Transcript

-> so maybe i don't know can we choose the jenner of the player, right now the gender is female
+> so maybe I don't know can we choose the jenner of the player, right now the gender is female
 >
 > [Music]
 >
-> and, maybe in the future we'll have like some kind of character customization, i don't know maybe possibly
+> and, maybe in the future we'll have like some kind of character customization, I don't know maybe possibly